 A special case involves the NRC's periodic review and endorsement of consensus standards, such as new versions of the American Society of Mechanical Engineers (ASME) codes.
-Appendix D, "Guidance on Regulatory Analysis Related to ASME Code Changes," provides guidance for addressing consensus standards.
+Appendix D, "Guidance on Regulatory Analysis Related to ASME Code Changes," to this NUREG provides guidance for addressing consensus standards.